-What is the Purpose of a Medical Case Report Abstract?
+What is a Medical Case Report Abstract Used For?

 Before researchers will even have a chance read your case report, they will likely be searching through abstract indexes to locate information relevant to their own medical research.
 Therefore, both the title and brief abstract are crucial to providing critical details about the case report.
 The following guidelines and samples will help you compose a title and abstract for medical case reports submitted to case report journals.